 Brian’s heart is with his head, on the analytical side of the business, and that is what led him to Rogers & Company when Carol and Omar were looking for someone to support that need.
 He enjoys working with clients on financial plans; he also gives back by offering pro-bono financial planning through the United Way, an experience both humbling and sometimes heartbreaking, but also keeps him grounded.

 Brian is a sports junkie; in another life, he thinks he’d use that numbers brain as an agent, or a scout, or to negotiate contracts.
-For now, he contents himself with coaching his kids’ soccer teams — Brie is 7 and Miles is 5.
+For now, he contents himself with coaching his kids’ soccer teams — Brie and Miles.
 He is also an eager if not always perfect do-it-yourselfer; luckily, his dad is always around to back him up when he gets in too deep!
-A recent project was raised flower beds; the Copelands are looking forward to experiments in vegetable growing this summer.

 The family are also big fans of the outdoors — hiking the parks and trails of St. Louis as a family, while Brian and his wife Cassie plan for a big National Park hike once a year; they’ve hit the Grand Canyon, Sedona, Acadia, and Pictured Rocks.
 Brian is terrified of heights, so he greatly prefers the deep forests of Acadia to the sheer cliffs of the Grand Canyon.